We the Kingdom (album): Singles

 "Miracle Power" was released on May 27, 2022, as the lead single from the album, accompanied with its live music video.
 "Miracle Power" was released to Christian radio stations in the United States on June 24, 2022.
-"Miracle Power" peaked at No. 17 on the US Hot Christian Songs chart.
+"Miracle Power" peaked at No. 15 on the US Hot Christian Songs chart.

+"Jesus Does" was released as the second single from the album on April 7, 2023.
+"Jesus Does" peaked at No. 9 on the Hot Christian Songs chart.